 The Eversense CGM is available in 13 countries, but not yet the U.S. In September, Senseonics received European approval for the Eversense XL that lasts 180 days.
 A 90-day sensor version has been pending before the FDA for the past year, and Senseonics’ CEO said during a recent earnings call that he expects an FDA advisory panel will be exploring the safety of the implantable sensor in early 2018.

 Well, Dexcom sued that same year it took both parties two years to eventually settle in May 2016.
-Glucovation transferred all its IP to an Irish company a year ago, creating a joint venture in China to manufacture and actually market the CGM.
-There has been no news of any regulatory filings to date, but Glucovation still says it is planning a U.S. product launch at some point (?)
+Glucovation transferred all its IP to an Irish company in 2016, creating a joint venture in China to manufacture and actually market the CGM.
+There has been no news of any regulatory filings to date, but Glucovation still says it is planning a U.S. product launch at some point. (?)
+One again, we shall see.

 Abbott Libre "Flash"

-As many have been discussing, the Abbott Libre that just got FDA approval and is expected to hit the U.S. market in December is not quite a CGM as we know it.
+As many have been discussing, the Abbott Libre that just got FDA approval and is expected to hit the U.S. market in December is not quite a CGM as we know it (because you have to scan it to get results, and there are no alerts like a traditional CGM system).
 Instead, you wear a flat, coin-sized sensor on your upper arm (approved for 10-day wear), and you have to actively wave the handheld scanner over it to get readings.
 Though it eliminates the need for routine fingersticks, it isn't exactly "continuous" in sharing data and it does not have safety alarms for Highs and Lows like traditional CGM systems.
 This easy-to-use system that requires NO fingerstick-test calibrations has been available internationally for a few years now, and many users are praising it as a game-changer.
 There's even a national advocacy campaign underway in the UK to expand access.
 The international DIY #WeAreNotWaiting community is already hacking the device to enhance its features, too.

 The next-gen Libre tech promises to take this game-changer even further, as it will do away with the handheld scanner completely, allowing it to beam glucose data directly a smartphone via Bluetooth -- making it more comparable with existing CGM functionality.
 So, there's that.